Skip to main content Skip to main navigation Skip to search

 Importers and brokers that are unsure of the status of their goods should contact imports@aff.gov.au for advice before arranging for the export of any product to Australia.

-Goods sourced, manufactured and processed in Italy after 25 April 2025
+Goods sourced, manufactured and processed after the LSD cutoff date

-The 25 April 2025 cutoff date refers to the date when the LSD-susceptible species derived component of the goods was sourced, processed or manufactured in Italy.
+The cutoff dates refer to the date when the LSD-susceptible species derived component of the goods was sourced, processed or manufactured in Italy, San Marino, Switzerland or France.

 Viable LSD virus could be introduced into the products if contamination with ingredients sourced from infected animals occurs during processing.

-Accordingly, products manufactured in Italy after 25 April 2025 may not be permitted entry into Australia and may be directed for export, treatment, or destruction with the exception of composite dairy products which meet additional risk management requirements.
+Accordingly, products manufactured after the LSD cutoff dates for these countries listed in Table 1 of this webpage may not be permitted entry into Australia and may be directed for export, treatment, or destruction with the exception of composite dairy products which meet additional risk management requirements.

 Regionalisation agreements